hopsoft/job_contracts/README.md

 ### Defining a Contract

-Here's a contrived but simple example that ensures the first argument to perform fits within a specific range of values.
+Here's a contrived, but simple, example that ensures the first argument passed to perform fits within a specific range of values.

 ```ruby
 # app/contracts/argument_contract.rb